天下皆知美之爲美,

 斯不善已。

-Not-goodness is already there.
+Not-goodness is there already.

 Thus: